vzachari/IronSmithQSM/README.md

 Valentinos Zachariou
 University of Kentucky

-## IronSmith uses the following software, provided in the form of a singularity image:
+## Ironsmith uses the following software, provided in the form of a singularity image:

 ### 1.AFNI